Code-Institute-Submissions/project1-codeinstitute/README.md

 Facts about The Monkees (seen on 'Our Music' page) were copied from their respective Wikipedia pages and are credited below each article.

 Image for callout container on homepage sourced from - https://www.monkeeslivealmanac.com/blog/what-am-i-doing-hangin-round-video-from-the-tv-show
+Image for main callout container on smaller screens was sourced from - https://medium.com/cuepoint/fake-it-til-you-make-it-how-the-monkees-performed-live-f9fea6c9a6b9